 IVF Treatment Failures

 Many patients have multiple IVF treatment failures.
 We have seen that detailed analysis of their medical reports and treatment history helps in forming a stepwise treatment plan for them.
-Such a patient specific treatment protocol has very high success rates even upto 90% in an IVF cycle.
+Such a patient-specific treatment protocol has very high success rates even up to 90% in an IVF cycle.

-Besides there are many advancements in the field of IVF now a days like Blastocyst culture, Laser Assisted Hatching, PGS, PGD, use of embryoscope etc which are the reasons behind such high success rates.
+Besides there are many advancements in the field of IVF nowadays like Blastocyst culture, Laser Assisted Hatching, PGS, PGD, use of embryoscope, etc which are the reasons behind such high success rates.

 IVF Procedure complication

-These eggs are fertilized with the sperms in IVF laboratory.
+These eggs are fertilized with the sperms in the IVF laboratory.
 Once embryos are ready, these are transferred into the woman’s uterus.
 This transfer can be done using day 3 embryos or day 5 embryos (Blastocyst), depending upon quantity and quality of embryos.
 Definitely success rate is very high with Blastocyst transfer.
-Also, transfer can be done in fresh cycle ( same cycle during which eggs are retreived i.e. after 3 or 5 days of egg pick up.) or next month of period cycle.
-This later transfer is called as Frozen Embryo Transfer (FET), as all good quality embryos formed in last cycle are frozen for later use.
+Also, the transfer can be done in a fresh cycle ( same cycle during which eggs are retrieved i.e. after 3 or 5 days of egg pick up.) or next month of the period cycle.
+This later transfer is called as Frozen Embryo Transfer (FET), as all good quality embryos formed in the last cycle are frozen for later use.
 Again, Frozen cycles have been found to have better success rates in comparison to Fresh Cycle.

-With so many advancements and new techniques, we are able to achieve much better, upto 80-90% success rates nowadays.
+With so many advancements and new techniques, we are able to achieve much better, up to 80-90% success rates nowadays.